Self Management Tips

 If you see more than one doctor it is important they know all the medications you are taking.
 This may affect what they prescribe or the dose they prescribe.

-Many people believe that alternative or complementary therapies are safe because they are derived from natural sources, but just like medication, these therapies have effects and side effects.
+Many people believe that some alternative or complementary therapies are safe because they are derived from natural sources, but just like medication, these therapies have effects and side effects.
 The same goes for over-the-counter medications.

 Speak to the doctor before starting any complementary therapies; herbal medicines, homoeopathic substances and supplements especially ones such as Gingko Biloba, St Johns Wort and Evening Primrose Oil.
 These may affect seizure control for some people.
 Read more about using complementary therapies for people with epilepsy.

-Your pharmacist should know what over-the-counter medications interact with your epilepsy medication.
+Your pharmacist should know what over-the-counter medications may interact with your epilepsy medication.

 Brands and Generic Medications